ronrothjr/tricklejs/README.md

 * [Twitter Bootstrap] - the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
 * [Knockout] - Simplify dynamic JavaScript UIs with the Model-View-View Model (MVVM)
+* [Chosen] - a jQuery plugin that makes long, unwieldy select boxes much more user-friendly.
 * [Lodash] - A utility library delivering consistency, customization, performance, & extras.
 * [Knockstrap] - binding library for Knockout.js, which provides binding to Twitter Bootstrap widgets
 * [jQuery] - of course